Parramatta

-Parramatta, founded as a British settlement in 1788, the same year as Sydney, is the oldest inland European settlement in Australia and is the economic centre of Greater Western Sydney.
-Since 2000, government agencies such as the New South Wales Police Force and Sydney Water have relocated to Parramatta from Central Sydney.
-The 151st meridian east runs through the suburb.
+Parramatta, which was founded as a British settlement in 1788, the same year as Sydney, is the oldest inland European settlement in Australia and serves as the economic centre of Greater Western Sydney.
+Since 2000, state government agencies such as the New South Wales Police Force and Sydney Water have relocated to Parramatta from Central Sydney.
+The 151st meridian east runs directly through the suburb.

 History

 Aboriginal

 Radiocarbon dating suggests human activity occurred in Parramatta from around 30,000 years ago.
-The Darug people who lived in the area before European settlement regarded the area as rich in food from the river and forests.
-They named the area Baramada or Burramatta ('Parramatta') which means Eel ("Burra") Place ("matta").
+The Dharug people who lived in the area before European settlement regarded the area as rich in food from the river and forests.
+They named the area Baramada or Burramatta ('Parramatta') which means Eel ("Burra") Place ("matta"), with the resident Indigenous people being called the Burramattagal.
 Similar Darug words include Cabramatta (Grub place) and Wianamatta (Mother place).
-Other references are derived from the words of Captain Watkin Tench, a white British man with a poor understanding of the Darug language, and are incorrect.
+Other references are derived from the words of captain Watkin Tench, a white British man with a poor understanding of the Darug language, and are incorrect.
 To this day many eels and other sea creatures are attracted to nutrients that are concentrated where the saltwater of Port Jackson meets the freshwater of the Parramatta River.
-The Parramatta Eels Rugby League club chose their symbol as a result of this phenomenon.
+The Parramatta Eels rugby league club chose their symbol as a result of this phenomenon.